All Episodes

 Sort of.

-The reason I'm asking uh him this is that first of all Dr. Gorka is as far from a politician as somebody could possibly be.
+The reason I'm asking him this is that, first of all, Dr. Gorka is as far from a politician as somebody could possibly be.

-So Doctor as I was just saying there, the reason why it's important for me to ask you these questions is that it's you're fresh out of there.
+So, Doctor, as I was just saying there, the reason why it's important for me to ask you these questions is that you're fresh out of there.

 What was he like?

-The President will not give up he is a fighter and we will be back on track soon.
+He is a fighter, and we will be back on track soon.

 It is a temporary state of affairs.

-See that's interesting because that was my experience I've uh I've been around and talked to uh staffers from uh Congress in the Hill and you know I got along with some of them really well actually but many of them are snakes in the grass and uh the the congressmen or senators that they work for do little to nothing and these people do the majority of the work.
+But many of them are snakes in the grass, and the congressmen or senators that they work for do little to nothing, and these people do the majority of the work.

 So they're the ones that are gaining power.

-Um and I can't the other thing I can't understand is uh you know I I I majored in political science and psychology but I never knew the power of the White House.
+And the other thing I can't understand is, you know, I majored in political science and psychology, but I never knew the power of the White House.

-And it seems like that whole bureaucracy in and around the White House is so deeply entrenched with Swamp that it's i i i I d I don't even know if the president realized this when he went in there.
+And it seems like that whole bureaucracy in and around the White House is so deeply entrenched with swamp that it's, I don't even know if the president realized this when he went in there.

-Yeah look you have to remember what happened on November the eighth it's like the original uh Red Dawn movie right it was a scrappy band of insurgents it was like the Wolverines uh won against the sixteen GOP establishment candidates and a woman who had spent seven hundred million dollars thinking that the presidency was something she was owed.
+It was like the Wolverines won against the 16 GOP establishment candidates and a woman who had spent $700 million thinking that the presidency was something she was owed.

-So you know come come November come January the twentieth when we moved into the building it was it was a hostile takeover.
+So, you know, come January the 20th, when we moved into the building, it was a hostile takeover.

-So it's going to be a drag-out, bare-knuckle fight, but we will win because the president is a force of nature.
+So it's going to be a drag out, you know, bare knuckle fight, but we will win because the president is a force of nature.

 And when you watch the news, you knew this before you went in because you've been a part of the media.

-But being up there and being a part of it, I know when I was in the FBI, I responded to a helicopter and a plane crash that hit each other right here in the Hudson River.
+But being up there and being a part of it, I know when I was in the FBI, I responded to a helicopter and a plane crash off that hit each other off the, right here in the Hudson River.

 And they pulled what was left of a human body and an arm out of the water.